Aetherinox/opengist-debian/README.md

 # Install

-Install this Debian package as you would any other by downloading and executing it.
-Once OpenGist is installed, the following files will be placed in the below structure:
+After instaling this package; the following files will be placed in the below structure:

 ```
 📁 /etc/opengist/config.yml